binarytrails/website2.0/frontend/static/frontend/md/quick-tips/virtualbox.md

 ## Boot from usb

-You must boot virtualbox as root to have access to sdX or play with priviledges
+You must boot virtualbox as root to have access to sdX or play with privileges.

 		VBoxManage internalcommands createrawvmdk -filename usb_sdc.vmdk -rawdisk /dev/sdc

 ## Debian Guess Additions image location